 In American Samoa, WHD has developed a three year strategic plan to grow compliance levels through enforcement and education outreach within the government and private sectors as well as assist live-in foreign national domestic workers who are not paid their lawfully entitled minimum wage.
-During the past year, the Division has collected approximately one million dollars in unpaid minimum wage and overtime back pay for employees in American Samoa, and WHD continue to uncover and resolve violations of the Fair Labor Standards Act and the Family Medical Leave Act.
-The American Samoa strategic plan incorporates the MOU between the Government of American Samoa and the WHD which includes training of local governmental staff to assist low wage workers who would not otherwise be covered under federal labor statutes.
+The WHD continues to uncover and resolve violations of the Fair Labor Standards Act and the Family Medical Leave Act.